noahbenson/jekyll-now/_posts/2018-01-26-MRI-Geometry.md

 * Other formats, like ANALYZE, don't appear very often in my experience, and are beyond the scope of this post.

+All volume files contain both **meta-data** and **voxels**.
+The meta-data is just a set of information about the file's contents while the voxels are a 3D or 4D array of values.

 #### Meta-Data